Last updated: May 6, 2026

 How to apply or use it: Contact your local Area Agency on Aging and Independent Living.

 What it is: The VA’s Caregiver Support Program offers help to caregivers of eligible Veterans.
-Some families may qualify for support through the general caregiver program, the Program of Comprehensive Assistance for Family Caregivers, or Veteran-Directed Care where available.
+Some families may qualify for support through the VA general caregiver program, PCAFC, or Veteran-Directed Care where available.

 Who can use it: The person receiving care must be an eligible Veteran enrolled in VA health care.
-Kentucky families can start with the Louisville VA caregiver support page, the Lexington VA caregiver support page, or the VA Caregiver Support Line at (855) 260-3274.
+Kentucky families can start with Louisville VA, Lexington VA, or the VA Caregiver Support Line at 1-855-260-3274.

 How it helps: Depending on the VA program, help may include training, coaching, respite, coordination, and in some cases a monthly stipend.
-The VA also says Veteran-Directed Care may allow a Veteran to hire workers, which can include some family members.
+Veteran-Directed Care may allow a Veteran to hire workers, which can include some family members.

 How to apply or use it: Start with the Veteran’s VA social worker or local caregiver support coordinator.